 Applicability.
 This regulation applies to all units and personnel conducting training on the FLW Military Reservation.
 Shooting ranges located at the FLW Outdoor Adventure Center are not subject to all requirements listed in this regulation since their purpose is recreational, not training.
-The Outdoor Adventure Center will have, in effect, standing operating procedures (SOPs) for range safety and use and coordinate these through Range Operations and the Maneuver Support Center of Excellence (MSCoE) Safety Office (MSO) for approval.
+The Outdoor Adventure Center will have, in effect, standing operating procedures (SOPs) for range safety and use and coordinate these through Range Operations and the MSCoE Safety Office (MSO) for approval.
 Procedures for recreational ranges will be covered in these SOPs and may vary from procedures outlined in this regulation.